madetech/chalet--evaluate-csharp-ai/README.md

-# chalet--evaluate-csharp-ai
+# Chalet: Evaluate C# AI

-Evaluating AI’s abilities to write in C#
+Using Codiumate to evaluate the AI’s abilities to write good code in C#.